treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 1. [Check gitter chat](https://gitter.im/treehouses/Lobby)
 1. Review any issues or pull requests that have been added or changed on [treehouses.github.io](https://github.com/treehouses/treehouses.github.io) since the last time you reviewed.
 1. Make pull requests as early as possible so you can get feedback as you work.
 1. Join the Google hangout sessions at [http://talk.ole.org]( http://talk.ole.org).
 At the Hangout meeting, we will discuss our projects.
 If you have any questions, you can also ask the team at the meeting.
-For the Treehouses meeting, we have three sessions which are ...
+For the treehouses meeting, we have three sessions which are ...
 • Happy Hacking Hangout on Monday
 • Raspberry Pi Hangout on Wednesday
 • Secret Hacking Hangout on Friday